AstraZeneca/chemicalx/README.md

 **Getting Started**

-`chemicalx` provides a high-level function for training and evaluating models that's heavily influenced by the [PyKEEN](https://github.com/pykeen/pykeen/) training and evaluation pipeline:
+The API of `chemicalx` provides a high-level function for training and evaluating models that's heavily influenced by the [PyKEEN](https://github.com/pykeen/pykeen/) training and evaluation pipeline: